 “We’ve sort of seen the whole arc of vehicle wrapping from being a specialty product to being much more of a commodity now.
 Before we had to educate clients about wrapping being a possibility, and now it’s not uncommon for a client to accumulate three bids on a project,” Alexander says.

-One local competitor, Innovative Designs is led by entrepreneur and sole proprietor Olin Henry.
+One local competitor, Innovative Designs, is led by entrepreneur and sole proprietor Owen Henry.
 Innovative Designs is a small operation of four that has already begun to carve out a niche within the market.

-Even on Alaska’s well-maintained roads, vehicles have to withstand quite a bit of weathering and abuse, so PIP Printing uses a 3M vinyl specifically manufactured for outdoor applications that has an over laminate for protection.
+Even on Alaska’s most well-maintained roads, vehicles need withstand quite a bit of weathering and abuse, so PIP Printing uses a 3M vinyl specifically manufactured for out-door applications that has an over laminate for protection.
 Hahn says, “I have vehicles out on the street that are five, six, seven years old that still have good looking wraps on them.
 We’ve done several city buses, and those get a lot of wear and tear; they have to be washed every day due to all the road grime on our city streets.”

 Because Alaska is one of a handful of states that doesn’t allow billboards, Alexander, Henry, and Hahn all agree that vehicle wraps are one of the most effective and eye-catching ways to gain brand awareness.

 “If you think about the number of impres-sions one vehicle would get you over the six year lifespan of a wrap—it’s huge.
 Honestly, you can’t beat a wrap in terms of cost per an impression.
 It’s really pennies on the dollar for what you put into it,” says Alexander.